Encyclopædia Britannica: Dedications

+The Britannica was dedicated to the reigning British monarch from 1788 to 1901 and then, upon its sale to an American partnership, to the British monarch and the President of the United States.
+Thus, the 11th edition is "dedicated by Permission to His Majesty George the Fifth, King of Great Britain and Ireland and of the British Dominions beyond the Seas, Emperor of India, and to William Howard Taft, President of the United States of America."
+The order of the dedications has changed with the relative power of the United States and Britain, and with relative sales; the 1954 version of the 14th edition is "Dedicated by Permission to the Heads of the Two English-Speaking Peoples, Dwight David Eisenhower, President of the United States of America, and Her Majesty, Queen Elizabeth the Second."

 Print version

-Since 1985, the Britannica had four parts: the Micropædia, the Macropædia, the Propædia, and a two-volume index.
-The Britannica's articles are found in the Micro- and Macropædia, which encompass 12 and 17 volumes, respectively, each volume having roughly one thousand pages.
-The 2007 Macropædia has 699 in-depth articles, ranging in length from 2 to 310 pages and having references and named contributors.
+From 1985, the Britannica consisted of four parts: the Micropædia, the Macropædia, the Propædia, and a two-volume index.
+The Britannica's articles are contained in the Micro- and Macropædia, which encompass 12 and 17 volumes, respectively, each volume having roughly one thousand pages.
+The 2007 Macropædia has 699 in-depth articles, ranging in length from two pages to 310 pages, with references and named contributors.
 In contrast, the 2007 Micropædia has roughly 65,000 articles, the vast majority (about 97%) of which contain fewer than 750 words, no references, and no named contributors.
 The Micropædia articles are intended for quick fact-checking and to help in finding more thorough information in the Macropædia.
-The Macropædia articles are meant both as authoritative, well-written articles on their subjects and as storehouses of information not covered elsewhere.
-The longest article (310 pages) is on the United States, and resulted from the merger of the articles on the individual states.
-A 2013 "Global Edition" of Britannica contained approximately forty thousand articles.
+The Macropædia articles are meant as authoritative, well-written commentaries on their subjects, as well as storehouses of information not covered elsewhere.
+The longest article (310 pages) is on the subject of the United States, and it resulted from merging separate articles on the individual US states.
+A 2013 "Global Edition" of Britannica contained approximately 40,000 articles.